schmoelder/diss/doc/01_introduction/00_index.md

 These methods typically rely on simplifying assumptions, such as restricted binding models, neglected mass transfer effects, or single-column operation.
 In practical applications, however, a wide range of binding mechanisms, including adsorption, ionic interactions, ligand binding, and size exclusion, may be relevant.
 Additional transport phenomena, such as axial dispersion, film diffusion, and pore diffusion, further influence system behavior and must be accounted for.
-As a result, rigorous process development generally requires detailed mechanistic models combined with advanced optimization schemes.
+As a result, rigorous process development generally requires detailed mechanistic models combined with systematic optimization methods for both model calibration and process design.
 Consequently, chromatographic processes are described using a variety of model formulations (see {numref}`model_formulation`) and numerical solution strategies (see {numref}`model_solution`), together with diverse optimization approaches for process design.
 An overview is provided in Sections {numref}`%s <design_formulation>` and {numref}`%s <design_solution>`, as well as in {cite}`Kawajiri2020`.

 % Tool requirements
-Considering the many advanced operating modes discussed above, this complexity leads to a large number of specific process models and optimization schemes that must be implemented when seeking an optimal process for a given separation task.
+Developing an optimal chromatographic process requires two complementary workflows: systematic calibration of model parameters against experimental data, and optimization of the process configuration and operating conditions.
+The complexity of advanced operating modes makes both workflows non-trivial, as each requires specific process models, evaluation pipelines, and optimization schemes.
-Against this background, a general-purpose tool is required that enables efficient and flexible handling of the different tasks involved in the development of optimal chromatographic processes.
+Against this background, a general-purpose tool is required that enables efficient and flexible handling of the full range of tasks involved.
 The main tasks include:

 - setting up a model for the chromatographic system and the desired process structure,
-- solving the model equations for simulating the process,
+- simulating the process by solving the model equations,
+- evaluating simulation results against performance criteria or experimental reference data, and
-- determining process performance by evaluating the chromatograms, and
+- optimizing process variables, covering both model calibration and process design.
-- performing optimization of continuous variables, timed events, and flow sheet connectivity.

 % Existing tools
 Several commercial programs are available which provide parts of the aforementioned required functionalities, like Aspen Chromatography {cite}`aspen`, GoSilico (formerly known as ChromX) by Cytiva {cite}`GoSilico`, and Ypso-Proxima (formerly known as ChromWorks) by YpsoFacto {cite}`ypso-proxima`.